ASU-CodeDevils/Diceroll/README.md

 # Diceroll
-This is a repo for the CD branded dice roll app project
+This is a CodeDevils branded dice rolling app.
+More details coming soon!